 As you rush to the office you realize that you are running low on gas and turn to the nearest gas station.
 Then you see options for premium, ultra or regular gas, etc., and decide one.
 As per location, the two types of gas differ and some brands also have other additives.
 There are certain gas stations that offer octane ratings of more than 92 or more while others may be lower.
 What is octane?
 It is a measure of fuel’s capacity to resist knocking while burning in the combustion chamber of the engine.

 Which is better?
 Is it worth the extra bucks to have premium instead of regular gas?
 Well, it is not true that what costs more is always best.
 At the same time, if you always use regular gas in a vehicle that needs premium gas then that could nullify your warranty.
 So, you are on the losing end and will not justify your savings.
 The premium gas is able to endure more compression than regular gas before it detonates.
-Octane levels depend on the mix of hydrocarbons, additives, the source of crude oil, refining methods and fuel grade.
+Octane levels depend on the mix of hydrocarbons, additives, the source of crude oil, refining methods, and fuel grade.

 What Octane Is Premium Gas In Canada

-In Canada, the regular octane usually falls in the range between 87 and 89 while premium could be 91 or 93.
+In Canada, the regular octane usually falls in the range between 87 and 89 while the premium could be 91 or 93.
 AKI or anti-knock index values determine the ability of the fuel to withstand pinging or knocking during combustion.
-Some gas stations also offer super ultra- premium gas that has octane level of 94.
+Some gas stations also offer super ultra- premium gas that has an octane level of 94.
 It is not just the fuel but the engine also has an octane rating.
 This engine rating represents the octane level that is minimal for the engine to operate normally.

 Is Higher Octane Fuel Better For Your Car